rajneeshprakashhajela/API-Management/README.md

 Audience is the backend

 •	 API gateway is the endpoint that:<br>
-o	Accepts API calls and routes them to your backends.`<br>` o	Verifies API keys, JWT tokens, certificates, and other credentials.`<br>` o	Enforces usage quotas and rate limits. o	Transforms your API on the fly without code modifications. o	Caches backend responses were set up. o	Logs call metadata for analytics purposes.
+        o	Accepts API calls and routes them to your backends.<br>
+        o	Verifies API keys, JWT tokens, certificates, and other credentials.<br>
+        o	Enforces usage quotas and rate limits.<br>
+        o	Transforms your API on the fly without code modifications.<br>
+        o	Caches backend responses were set up.<br>
+        o	Logs call metadata for analytics purposes.<br>
 •	The Azure portal is the administrative interface where you set up your API program.
+Use it to:<br>
-Use it to: o	Define or import API schema. o	Package APIs into products. o	Set up policies like quotas or transformations on the APIs. o	Get insights from analytics. o	Manage users.
+        o	Define or import API schema.<br>
+        o	Package APIs into products.<br>
+        o	Set up policies like quotas or transformations on the APIs.<br>
+        o	Get insights from analytics.<br>
+o	Manage users.<br>
-•	The Developer portal serves as the main web presence for developers, where they can: o	Read API documentation. o	Try out an API via the interactive console. o	Create an account and subscribe to get API keys. o	Access analytics on their own usage.
+        •	The Developer portal serves as the main web presence for developers, where they can:<br>
+        o	Read API documentation.<br>
+        o	Try out an API via the interactive console.<br>
+        o	Create an account and subscribe to get API keys.<br>
+        o	Access analytics on their own usage.<br>

 Headers